bufbuild/knit-go/README.md

    So if any patches were identified in the above step, they are aggregated into batches and sent to resolvers.
 Resolvers are functions that know how to compute the values of relation fields.
-Some resolvers do not support batching, in which case they receive a batch size of one.
+To avoid the N+1 problem, resolvers always accept batches.
 All batches are resolved concurrently (up to the same configurable parallelism limit used for dispatching entry-point RPCs).

    After a resolver provides results, we go back to step 3: the result data is filtered according to the mask in the request and inserted into the response structure.
 If the